Gene Lockhart

-Edwin Eugene Lockhart (July 18, 1891 – March 31, 1957) was a Canadian-American character actor, playwright, singer and lyricist.
-He became an American citizen in 1939.
+Edwin Eugene Lockhart (July 18, 1891 – March 31, 1957) was a Canadian-American character actor, playwright, singer, and lyricist.
+He appeared in over 300 films, and received an Academy Award nomination for Best Supporting Actor for his role as Regis in Algiers (1938), the American remake of Pepe le Moko.

 Early life

-Born in London, Ontario, he made his professional debut at the age of six when he appeared with the Kilties Band of Canada.
+Lockhart was born in London, Ontario, Canada, and made his professional debut at the age of six when he appeared with the Kilties Band of Canada.
 He later appeared in sketches with Beatrice Lillie.

-Lockhart was educated in Canadian schools and at the London Oratory School in London, England.
-He also played football for the Toronto Argonauts.
+Lockhart was raised Catholic and educated in Canadian schools and at the London Oratory School in London, England.
+He played football for the Toronto Argonauts.

 Stage

 Lockhart had a long stage career; he also wrote professionally and taught acting and stage technique at the Juilliard School of Music in New York City.
-He had also written theatrical sketches, radio shows, special stage material, song lyrics and articles for stage and radio magazines.
+He also wrote theatrical sketches, radio shows, special stage material, song lyrics and articles for stage and radio magazines.